Policy

 However, UKRI recognises that there are different open access contexts internationally, and it may be that an author based at a non-UK research organisation does not have access to a repository or immediate open access options.
 Therefore, UKRI may permit a policy exception for an author based at a non-UK research organisation.
 To request an exception, the grant holder should email openaccess@funding.ukri.org.

 UKRI funds international partnerships directly, for example through the Global Challenges Research Fund (GCRF).
 In most cases, these research grants are held by a UK-based research organisation and outputs will have a UK-based author.
-Therefore, normally compliance would be expected, and the UKRI open access block grant can be used to support eligible costs.
+Therefore, for research articles, normally compliance would be expected, and the UKRI open access block grant can be used to support eligible costs.
 The UK-based research organisation also has discretion to use its open access funds to support its international collaborators to practice open access in line with UKRI’s policy.

 UKRI also contributes to bilateral and multilateral international partnerships through the Newton Fund and Fund for International Collaboration, for example.
 Under these funds, UK researchers are supported by a UKRI research grant, with overseas researchers supported by their local funding organisation.
 In these circumstances, the open access policy of each funding organisation applies.
 There are a number of delivery partners who manage Newton Fund grants on behalf of the UK government.
 The UKRI policy only applies to those grants awarded under UKRI terms and conditions.